Our AI strategy for preemptive security

 Instead of leaving changes untested for months between assessments, this approach detects and tests new assets as soon as they appear in your environment.
 Ongoing testing closes the window of exploitability so threat actors have fewer opportunities to prey on untested features.
 Continuous testing generally follows a structured approach:

-- First, testing providers map your assets.
-External Attack Surface Management (EASM) technology then maps and monitors your entire external attack surface.
-This technology continuously scans the internet to discover all your public-facing assets, including websites, applications, cloud resources, and other internet-exposed systems.
+Attack Surface Management, specifically External Attack Surface Management (EASM) technology, then maps and monitors your entire external attack surface.
+This technology continuously scans the internet to discover all your public-facing assets, including websites, web applications, cloud services, IoT devices, Shadow IT, and other internet-exposed systems.

 The result is an ongoing cycle of discovery, assessment, and validation that maintains pace with your organization’s development.
 In general, organizations that need more than three pen tests a year benefit from continuous testing, especially those with complex environments, daily deployments, or strict compliance requirements.